"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

-\rev{We chose logistic regression as it is widely used in credit rating, where complex models add little accuracy \cite{hort2023bias}.
-Its interpretability also helps participants provide fairness feedback \cite{10.1016/j.inffus.2019.12.012, 10.1145/3411764.3445308, 10.1145/3514258}.} We trained the model using 5-fold cross-validation on all 1000 instances and selected one fold of 200 instances as our test dataset for user exploration.
+We chose logistic regression as it is widely used in credit rating, where complex models add little accuracy \cite{hort2023bias}.
+Its interpretability also helps participants provide fairness feedback \cite{10.1016/j.inffus.2019.12.012, 10.1145/3411764.3445308, 10.1145/3514258}.
+We trained the model using 5-fold cross-validation on all 1000 instances and selected one fold of 200 instances as our test dataset for user exploration.
 On the selected test dataset, we achieved a reasonable level of AI predictive performance with an accuracy of 0.76.

-Meanwhile, this test dataset can allow participants to explore diverse fairness assessment results across different features and metrics, ranging from 0\% group differences (indicating no unfairness between groups) to 100\% group differences (indicating maximum unfairness between groups).
+Meanwhile, the test dataset can allow participants to explore diverse fairness assessment results across different features and metrics, ranging from 0\% group differences (indicating no unfairness between groups) to 100\% group differences (indicating maximum unfairness between groups).